Kixunil/sconcat/README.md

 # String concatenation

-The `scat` crate provides concatenation of characters, string slices and owned strings.
+The `sconcat` crate provides concatenation of characters, string slices and owned strings.

-A concatenation is started with the `SCAT` constant, and any number of characters, string slices or strings can be concatenated using the `+` operator.
+A concatenation is started with the `CAT` constant, and any number of characters, string slices or strings can be concatenated using the `+` operator.
 The concatenation can be converted or appended to a `String`.